Empower Your Practice

 What you say to your colleagues and how you say it has a significant impact on how well your practice operates.
 You must promote a workplace culture that fosters professional development, open communication and a clear sense of working toward a common goal.
 There are all kinds of ways in which you can achieve this and it’ll depend on your preferences as well as those of your colleagues.
 The challenge lies in finding out what those preferences are.

-• Make a conscious attempt at listening to your colleagues and engage with them proactively
+• Listen proactively: Make a conscious attempt at listening to your colleagues and engage with them proactively.
+Consider non-verbal signals that may give you a deeper understanding of how you can help your colleagues and the clinic.

-• Put protected time aside specifically to address concerns, air grievances and discuss solutions to problems
+• Create a safe environment: Put protected time aside specifically to address concerns, air grievances and discuss solutions to problems.
+Think about having an open-door policy to show you are available and willing to take ideas on board.

-• Be concise in communicating ideas and always recap at the end of a conversation, possibly using a screen recording tool for clarity.
+• Communicate concisely: Be concise in communicating ideas and always recap at the end of a conversation, possibly using a screen recording tool for clarity.

 Ensuring Regulatory Compliance and Risk Management